L0laapk3/kuleuven_esat_connect_guide/README.md

 2. The Proxifier has to be active.
 3. Go to the [ESAT VM portal](https://vdi-portal.esat.kuleuven.be/ovirt-engine/userportal/) and start a VM.
 You may have to refresh first [top right corner].
 4. Click `Console` and open the file.
+5. (optional) For USB redirection, select usb devices to forward in remote viewer under the `file` menu.
-5. Do not forget to power down your VM after you are done using it.
+6. **Do not forget to power down your VM after you are done using it.**